Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Don’t forget to look at nitty gritty details as well.

-Don’t just skim the documents, really take time to read them thoroughly.
+Don’t just skim the documents, really take time to read them thoroughly and ask the outgoing President questions about anything you need clarified.

 Consider printing out a copy so you can make notes in the margins.

-When you have an understanding of the finer details, you’ll be able to anticipate needs and changes.
+When you have an understanding of the finer details outlined in your governing documents, you’ll be able to anticipate needs and changes.

 Get organized personally

-Next, it’s time to get organized, you yourself.
+Next, it’s time to get organized, personally as the incoming PTO President.

 The more organized you are, the better!